-Price Channels is a helpful technical analysis indicator to determine buy and sell signals based on price breakouts.
+Price Channels suggest possible buy and sell signals based on price breakouts.

 - Upper Price Channel: The highest high over a user-defined time period.

 - Lower Price Channel: The lowest low over a user-defined time period.